wandb/docs/docs/support/how_kill_job_wandb.md

 ---
 title: "How do I kill a job with wandb?"
 tags:
-   - None
+   - crashing and hanging runs
 ---
-Press `Ctrl+D` on the keyboard to stop a script instrumented with WandB.
+Press `Ctrl+D` on the keyboard to stop a script instrumented with W&B.